 There are many issues that can complicate a divorce, as well as raise numerous questions.
 One of the biggest concerns you may find yourself facing may relate to the division of property, especially in a situation where you and your spouse cannot agree on how to divide assets.
 It may be important for you to understand how to identify property that is yours versus property that is shared between you and your spouse, which is where a qualified family attorney could step in to help.

-An experienced Sandy Springs division of assets lawyer could review your assets to help you gain an understanding of how your property may be treated in a divorce.
-Call and schedule an appointment with our team of dedicated divorce attorneys to begin evaluating potential legal options and strategies.
+A Sandy Springs division of assets lawyer could review your property to help you gain an understanding of how it may be treated in a divorce.
+Call and schedule an appointment with our team of dedicated family attorneys to begin evaluating potential legal options and strategies.

 After assets are classified as either marital or separate, the division of marital property occurs.
 When dividing marital assets, Georgia courts follow the “equitable distribution” rule, which means that each party is given a fair—or “equitable”—amount of the marital property.